Harding Bisons football: History

-Counting Allison and Prock restarting the Harding football program, the Bisons have had only 6 head coaches in the last 60-plus years.
-Larry Richmond, Tribble and Huckeba, all had winning records, as does current coach Paul Simmons, who has become the winningest percentage coach in Harding's history.
+Counting Allison and Prock restarting the Harding football program, the Bisons had only 6 head coaches between 1959 and 2025.
+Larry Richmond, Tribble and Huckeba, all had winning records, as did coach Paul Simmons, who became the winningest percentage coach in Harding's history.
+Roddy Mote became the new head coach in January 2026.

 Harding's historic influence from the state of Oklahoma made for significant football recruiting inroads into the Sooner state.
 With the latter influence of long-term assistant coaches, some of whom became Harding head coaches, a much wider permanent net was cast throughout the most fertile recruiting grounds of the south.
 Richmond was a Memphis area native, but had also coached in Louisiana and Texas.
 Tribble was a Florida native who also had coached in Texas, and Huckeba was a Georgia native who had previously coached in Texas and Louisiana.
 Today's Harding football recruiting base is nationwide and beyond.

 The first conference championship in Harding history came in 1972.
 The team finished the season ranked 6th in the nation, but the NAIA only allowed four teams into the playoffs at that point, so Harding settled for a Cowboy Bowl bid, defeating Langston.
 Other conference titles followed in 1976 (resulting in a Pasadena, Texas Shrine Bowl appearance and loss to Abilene Christian) and 1989 (a first round NAIA playoff loss to Emporia State).

 The 1992 squad finished 7th in the nation and qualified for the 8-team NAIA playoffs.
 Their opening round opponent, however, was the number one team in the nation, Central State (Ohio).
 Central State defeated the Bisons and went on the win the 1992 NAIA national championship.

 The Arkansas Intercollegiate Conference broke up in 1995, with the public university members leaving for the Gulf South Conference.
 That left Harding and Ouachita Baptist to form a coalition as NAIA independents for two years while they worked together to move to NCAA Division II, and to the Lone Star Conference in 1997.
 They moved together again to the Gulf South Conference in 2000, enjoying a renewal of old rivalries.
 This also began an 11-year period of forging new rivalries in the Deep South, among areas they had already been recruiting for decades.

-After working together with other old Arkansas and Oklahoma rivals to help form the Great American Conference in 2011, Harding has enjoyed a steady climb toward the top of NCAA Division II football, with nine playoff appearances, including the national championship in 2023.
+After working together with other old Arkansas and Oklahoma rivals to help form the Great American Conference in 2011, Harding has enjoyed a steady climb toward the top of NCAA Division II football, with ten playoff appearances, including the national championship in 2023.